Alessio Scarpi: Genoa

-Once again, Scarpi helped Genoa obtain Serie A promotion during the 2004–05 season, but due to the club's involvement in a match fixing scandal, Genoa were relegated.
+Once again, Scarpi helped Genoa obtain Serie A promotion during the 2004–05 season, but due to the club's involvement in a match fixing scandal, Genoa was relegated.
 He followed Genoa to play in Serie C1, making his personal debut in the Italian third division that season; he played only 14 times for the club during the 2005–06 season, as the regular starting spot was later given to second goalkeeper Massimo Gazzoli, who made 20 appearances.
 Scarpi returned to Serie B in the summer of 2006, for his 9th season in the Italian second division.
 Despite the departure of Gazzoli, and subsequently of the youth product Nicola Barasso in January, Scarpi lost his place in the starting line-up yet again to Rubinho.
 He played only once in the 2006–07 season.

-Scarpi followed Genoa back to Serie A in the summer of 2007, his 4th Serie A season.
-He earned some chances play during the season and made 14 appearances.
+Scarpi followed Genoa back to Serie A in the summer of 2007, for his 4th Serie A season.
+He earned some chances to play during the season and made 14 appearances.
 In 2009–10 season, Genoa swapped Rubinho with Marco Amelia, and that season Scarpi played 8 times.
-In the next season he became the understudy of Portuguese international Eduardo.
+In the next season, he became the understudy of Portuguese international Eduardo.
 On 19 May he signed a new 1-year contract with the club.